angular/angular/aio/content/guide/reactive-forms.md

 With a single control, you used the `setValue()` method to set the new value for an individual control.
 The `setValue()` method is more strict about adhering to the structure of the `FormControl` or `FormGroup` and replaces the entire value for the control.
 The `patchValue()` method is more forgiving, and only replaces the properties defined in the object against the form model because you’re only providing partial updates.
 The strict checks in `setValue()` help catch errors in the nesting of complex forms, while `patchValue()` will fail silently in those cases.

-In the `ProfileEditorComponent`, add a method named `updateProfile` with the following example below to update the first name and street address for the user.
+In the `ProfileEditorComponent`, the `updateProfile` methodwith the following example below to update the first name and street address for the user.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.ts" region="patch-value" title="src/app/profile-editor/profile-editor.component.ts (patch value)">